-Perched high on a mountain, surrounded by a couple of village homes and a soothing fragrance of the jungle, my temporary abode in Jangalia Gaon, near Bhimtal, felt more than just a weekend plan.
+Perched high on a mountain, surrounded by a couple of village homes and the soothing fragrance of the jungle, my temporary abode in Jangalia Gaon, near Bhimtal, felt more than just a weekend plan.
 “I can spend a lifetime here,” said a voice inside me.

 Though there were no tourist highlights around — no waterfalls for Instagram selfies, no mall-road to shop for souvenirs — for a slow traveller like me, there was still a lot to see and experience.
 Walk-in any direction and call it a hike.
 Visit a local house, have a cup of tea, and call it a Kumaoni village experience.
 The opportunities were abounding.